-The following Management Discussion and Analysis ("MD&A") focuses on the financial condition and results of operations of the Company for the period ended September 30, 2015.
-This MD&A is prepared as of November 10, 2015 and should be read in conjunction with the Company's condensed consolidated interim financial statements and related notes thereto for the period ended September 30, 2015.
+The following Management Discussion and Analysis ("MD&A") focuses on the financial condition and results of operations of the Company for the period ended June 30, 2016.
+This MD&A is prepared as of August 26, 2016 and should be read in conjunction with the Company's condensed consolidated interim financial statements and related notes thereto for the period ended June 30, 2016.

-The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS").
+The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard 34 - Interim Financial Reporting.
 All dollar figures included therein and in the following discussion and analysis are quoted in Canadian dollars unless otherwise noted.